| 开发者 | wakalab |

 | 版权网址: | 版权信息 |

-By default, no. Shiki, Mermaid, and Chart.js are bundled locally and run entirely on your server with no network requests.
-Two optional features are the exception and are off until you opt in: PlantUML rendering and server-side (Kroki) Mermaid rendering.
-Both send diagram source to a rendering server only after you enable and configure them.
-See the Third Party Services section.
+By default, no. Shiki, Mermaid, Chart.js, and markdown-it are bundled locally and served from your WordPress installation.
+Optional PlantUML and server-side Mermaid rendering can send diagram source to an external renderer only after you enable and configure those features.
+See Third Party Services for details.